Skip to main content

 By Devon Taylor

 You hear it a lot.
-You absolutely need a personal budget.
-Every financial expert will tell you.
-There are multiple articles on this very site that help guide you towards building and maintaining a successful budget.
-You can even download multiple apps to help you out.
-It’s important!
-How will you ever feel in control of your money if you don’t have a clear idea of where it comes from and where it’s going?
 Having a budget is an important (and necessary) first step to having your finances in order.
 However, it doesn’t end there.
 Once you have your monthly budget habits running smoothly, you should take it one step further.
-We recommend that you take the time to “close out” your budget at the end of every month.
+It’s recommended that you take the time to “close out” your budget at the end of every month.
 Or, at the very least, once every year.

 Wait, What Does It Mean to “Close Out” My Budget?